-Rod Benson is a native Californian who grew up San Diego.
-After four years playing College Basketball at UC Berkeley, in 2006 he began a professional basketball career that took him all over the world.
-During that time, he wrote professionally for Yahoo! and USA Today, taught himself graphic design, and eventually fine art.
-After 8 years playing ball in South Korea, he decided to retire in April 2018 to pursue those other passions.
+Rod Benson is a native Californian who grew up in San Diego and Los Angeles.
+After four years playing College Basketball at UC Berkeley, he began a 12 year professional basketball career that would take him all over the world.
+At the same time, he built a career as a writer.

 A further explanation of the event that started that led to Rod’s first show: